zuhlke/tg-security-hackstop/doc/README.md

 Kali Linux and and OWASP's ZAP as attacking systems.
 WordPress and optionally RocketChat will act as the systems under attack.
 Splunk is used as the log aggregator (subsequently possibly ELK).
 A machine learning system remains to be identified.

+# Local set-up

+To install the experiment locally on your laptop, for now refer to this [repo](https://github.com/seborama/Camp2018-Security-TT).

 # AWS configuration

 * VPC configuration `vpc-91d1bbfa` with 3 subnet: